AbdulafeezOK/myCard/README.md

-# myCard
-My digital business card.
+# name it app tutoriAL practice